 There is a gradual increase in awareness of rare diseases.
-A support program was initiated by the government for patients with the rare disease since 2001 and initiated its support for research in rare disease clinical trials.
+A support program was initiated by the government for patients with the rare disease in 2001 and initiated its support for research in rare disease clinical trials.
 The Ministry of Food and Drug Safety (MFDS) announced that it would amend regulations to allow orphan drug designation on approved clinical trials.

 - The amendments include

 - Expand the scope of applicants for orphan drug designation

 - Improve disclosure methods by changing the designation procedure of orphans drugs